If you’re interested in joining any section of The News, please fill out this form for our complete application. Read more about each section below.

 Established in 1901, The Wellesley News is the only student-run campus newspaper reporting on Wellesley College.
 The News is published weekly on Wednesdays during the academic year.

 All Wellesley students are welcome to join The News.
-No prior journalism experience is required — our editors teach all new staff members everything they need to know.
+No prior journalism experience is required — our editors will teach all new staff members everything they need to know.

 Sports and Wellness

-Layout & Design
+Layout and Design

 Members of the digital team can work on the site’s page design, upload articles, create interactive graphics and multimedia pieces, write tweets and publish Facebook posts, analyze readership statistics, as well as other tasks relating to The New’s online presence.
 Online columnists have the flexibility of writing on a variety of topics, ranging from Middle Eastern affairs to economics.
 The digital team is the perfect place for you to join if you want to learn more about how to use WordPress, or improve your social media skills.